 - You should read the general advice about developing your interests.

 - It is essential to read some philosophy before you make an application, both to check that this is what you really want to do and so that you can engage in philosophical argument in the interview.
-The Philosophy Faculty provide some reading suggestions.
+You may find some useful suggestions on our reading list page.

 - Events which may be of interest in the year before you apply (year 12 in the UK) include Oxford and Cambridge Student Conferences (March) and King's Open Days.
 Students from backgrounds where there is little tradition of entry to Higher Education might like to think about applying for the Sutton Trust Summer Schools or the CUSU Shadowing Scheme.